Mobile phone in hand

 It’s official: as of April 21, 2015, “mobile friendliness” is now a ranking factor.
-What that means is that if your site is not optimized for mobile browsing, it won’t just leave you with a bunch of dissatisfied users.
-It’ll also leave you with a ranking penalty.
+That means if your site isn’t optimized for mobile browsing, it won’t just leave you with dissatisfied users.
+It will also result in a ranking penalty.

 Even if it’s a small penalty, there’s no point in getting hit with it if it’s easily avoided.